umeshkumhar/terraform-provider-backupdr/docs/data-sources/diskpool.md

 - `serviceaccount` (String) It displays the GCP service account used for OnVault pool access.
 - `stale` (Boolean) It displays the possible values true or false.
 - `supportstatus` (String) It displays the appliance up to date with latest patches or updates status.
 It can be true or false.
-- `syncdate` (Number) It displays the last sync date between appliance and management console
+- `syncdate` (Number) It displays the last sync date between appliance and management console.
 - `type` (String) It displays the appliance type.
 - `version` (String) It displays the version of the backup appliance.
 - `zone` (String) It displays the zone where the appliance is located.